tautme/country-levels/README.md

 As a special case, about 1% of id3 has an underscore + number postfix, to avoid duplicates.
 For example

-- **id3:AU-NSW_1159313299** refers to New South Wales, Australia while
+- **id3:AU-NSW_1159313299** refers to New South Wales, Australia
 - **id3:AU-NSW_1159313269** refers to Lord Howe Island.

 id0, id1, id2 have a tree-like hierarchy.
-You can see it in [export/id/id012.json](export/id/id012.json).
+You can see that in [export/id/id012.json](export/id/id012.json).
 This file also contains population estimates.

 id3 means states / provinces / counties, one layer for each country. id3 jsons are split per country, you can find them in the [export/id/id3](export/id/id3) folder.